2024 Conference: Program

 “Subjectivity and the Archive: Textuality in Lady Mary Wroth’s Urania,” Yuhyeoi Kim, University of Tulsa

-1B Fashioning Identity Through Text
+1B Fashioning Identity Through Text (Second Floor Classroom)

 “Weaving Selfhood: Thread and Textile Imagery in Woolf’s The Waves,” Stasha Cole, University of Tulsa